alonitac/DevOpsBootcampUPES/tutorials/networking_http.md

 1. `Set-Cookie` header line in the HTTP **response** message, usually in the form of `key=value`.
 2. `Cookie` header line in the HTTP **request** message.
-3. A cookie file kept on the user’s end system and managed by the user’s browser.
+3. A cookie file kept on the user's end system and managed by the user's browser.
 4. A back-end database at the website.

 Suppose Berta contacts Amazon.com for the first time.
 When the request comes into the Amazon server, the server creates a unique id and creates an entry in its back-end database that is indexed by the id.
-Amazon  server then responds to Berta’s browser, including in the HTTP response a `Set-cookie` header, which contains the id value.
+Amazon  server then responds to Berta's browser, including in the HTTP response a `Set-cookie` header, which contains the id value.
 For example, the header line might be:

 ```text
 Set-cookie: ITEM=12345
 ```

-When Berta’s browser receives the HTTP response message, it sees the `Set-cookie` header, and appends a line to the special cookie file that it manages locally.
+When Berta's browser receives the HTTP response message, it sees the `Set-cookie` header, and appends a line to the special cookie file that it manages locally.

 As Berta continues to browse the Amazon site, each time she requests a web page, her browser consults her cookie file, extracts her id value for this site, and puts a cookie header line that includes the id value in the HTTP request.
 Specifically, each of her HTTP requests to the Amazon server includes the header line: